-Apply via the online form.
-The deadline for submissions is Sunday, November 13, at 11:59 p.m.
-EDT.
-Commission recipients will be announced on December 15.
+Apply via the online form by October 18, 2017, at 11:59 EDT.
+Commission recipients will be announced in early December.

-The magazine invites proposals for new work to be developed by artists and writers in collaboration with Triple Canopy’s editors for inclusion in our newest issue, Vanitas, which launched in September and will continue to unfurl in the coming year.
+The magazine invites proposals for new work to be developed by artists and writers in collaboration with Triple Canopy’s editors for inclusion in an upcoming issue devoted to resentment, which will launch in spring 2018 and continue publication for a year.

 - Print broadsheet, poster, or pamphlet